SysKitTeam/docs-point/configuration/customize-appearance.md

 {% hint style="information" %}
 **Please note:** the changes you make to the **logo, banner, and colors** are a company-wide setting.
 It is visible to all users within your company who utilize Syskit Point.

-**Dark Mode (Beta) is an individual setting**.
-It can be personalized depending on the individual using Syskit Point and is not applied company-wide.
+**Dark Mode (Beta) is a per-user setting**, meaning that its state is saved for each user separately and is not applied company-wide.
 {% endhint %}